×

 Care of Jacaranda and Clematis

-Care of Jacaranda and Clematis include pruning, fertilizers, watering etc. Jacaranda pruning is done No pruning needed, Remove damaged leaves and Remove dead branches and Clematis pruning is done Cut or pinch the stems, Prune after flowering, Prune for shortening long shoots, Prune in spring, Prune to control growth, Remove dead or diseased plant parts and Remove shoots.
+Care of Jacaranda and Clematis include pruning, fertilizers, watering etc. Jacaranda pruning is done Remove damaged leaves and Remove dead branches and Clematis pruning is done Cut or pinch the stems, Prune after flowering, Prune for shortening long shoots, Prune in spring, Prune to control growth, Remove dead or diseased plant parts and Remove shoots.
 In summer Jacaranda needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Clematis needs Lots of watering and in winter, it needs Average Water.